 We have a lot of investors on BuzzTarget.
 The collective brainpower is awesome, and when we get to pick their brains, valuable content results.
+When you need management companies gainesville florida that provides good quality management on real estate properties, visit floridapropertymanagement.co for more information.
 So here goes.
 Top 10 commercial real estate investor traps to watch out for:

 1. Not knowing your surroundings: Look at the surrounding properties and the vacancy rate in the area.
 Will you be able to lease out your space at the same rate if one of your tenants leaves three months after you purchase the property?
 Are the rental rates cheaper across the street then for the investment you are purchasing?